Jurickson Profar: Minor leagues

 Profar signed with the Texas Rangers on July 2, 2009.
 Other teams wanted to sign Profar as a pitcher, but the Rangers signed him as a shortstop, his preferred position.
 He spent his first professional season in 2010 playing for the Spokane Indians.
 He batted .250 with four home runs and 23 runs batted in (RBI) in 63 games.

 Prior to the 2011 season, Profar was ranked by Baseball America as the Rangers' second best overall prospect and the 74th best overall.
 He played the 2011 season for the Hickory Crawdads.
 He was selected to represent the Rangers at the 2011 All-Star Futures Game.
 Baseball America ranked him as the 12th best prospect in baseball during their midseason top 50 list.
 He finished the season hitting .286/.390/.493 with 12 home runs and 65 runs batted in and was named the South Atlantic League's most valuable player.
 He was named the shortstop on Baseball Americas 2011 Minor League All-Star team.
-He was named to appear in the 2012 All-Star Futures Game.
+He hit a home run off Jake Odorizzi in the 2012 All-Star Futures Game.